 Prior to joining Jones Day, Lou was a partner in a leading Dutch tax firm.
 He started his career in 1997 and was based in New York from 2007 through 2012 as the resident partner of his former firm's New York office with responsibility for the Dutch and Luxembourg practices.
 Lou is a member of the ABA and IFA and speaks regularly at tax conferences.

-Gimv, Draper Esprit, Robert Bosch Venture Capital, Gimv Arkiv Technology Fund, and other shareholders to sell GreenPeak Technologies to Qorvo
+Gimv, Draper Esprit, Robert Bosch Venture Capital, Gimv Arkiv Technology Fund, and other shareholders sell GreenPeak Technologies to Qorvo

 Jennmar enters into acquisitions and divestitures agreement with DYWIDAG Systems International